swhitley/Boomerang/README.md

 6. Insert a new step at the end of the business process to call the `Boomerang-v2` or `Boomerang (O4I)` integration.
 7. For the Boomerang integration parameters, update the Web Service launch parameter so it matches the request in your XSLT file.
 8. You are not required to configure any additional Boomerang launch parameters for this option.

+**Reminder:**  The namespace in your XSLT (example: the text following `xmlns:wd=`) must match the namespace on your Workday report (under `Web Service Options`).

+**Tip:** If you always override your Workday report's namespace with `urn:com.workday/bsvc` (instead of the Workday-generated namespace), you'll be less likely to have a mismatch in your XSLT.

 ### (Step 5 Above) Add a business process to the EIB and insert a new step
 ![image](https://user-images.githubusercontent.com/413552/125008154-c2fa0680-e016-11eb-8551-dda6e78c8298.png)